sketchplugins/plugin-directory/README.md

 - [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
 - [Seca](https://github.com/igenius-srl/seca), by iGenius: Your friendly Sketch slicing helper for symbols
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: Create precise segmented circular graphics for diagrams, instrumentation and analytics.
-- [Select All Slices](https://github.com/chibatching/select_all_slices), by Takao Chiba: Sketch app plugin to select all slices in current page.
 - [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.
 - [Select Group Layers](https://github.com/mattmcmanus/select-group-layers-sketch-plugin), by Matt McManus: Select all child layers of a group with a key command.
 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection